mktvirtual/guias/boas-praticas/javascript/README.md

 ## Arrays

-- Use a sintaxe literal para declarar arrays
+- Use a sintaxe literal para declarar arrays.
     ```javascript
     // bad
     var list = new Array();